John Howard Kyan: Patents

-The preservative action of a solution of bichloride of mercury was previously well known, and Kyan's process merely consisted in the submersion of timber or other materials in a tank containing a solution of corrosive sublimate in water.
+The preservative action of a solution of bichloride of mercury was previously well known, and Kyan's process merely consisted of the submersion of timber or other materials in a tank containing a solution of corrosive sublimate in water.
 It was maintained by the inventor that permanent chemical combination took place between the mercurial salt and the woody fibre, but this was contested.

 Publicity

 The process attracted great attention.
 Faraday chose it as the subject of his inaugural lecture at the Royal Institution on 22 February 1833, on his appointment as Fullerian professor of chemistry.
 Dr. Birkbeck gave a lecture upon it at the Society of Arts on 9 December 1834, and in 1835 the Admiralty published the report of a committee appointed by the board to inquire into the value of the new method.
 In 1836, Kyan sold his rights to the Anti-Dry Rot Company, an Act of Parliament being passed which authorised the raising of a capital of £250,000.
 Tanks were constructed at Grosvenor Basin, Pimlico, at the Grand Surrey Canal Dock, Rotherhide, and at the City Road Basin.
 Great things were predicted of 'kyanising,' as the process then began to be called.
 A witty writer in 'Bently's Miscellany' for January 1837 told how the muses had adopted Kyan's improvement to preserve their favourite trees.
 At a dinner given to celebrate the success which attended the experiment, a song, which became popular, was first sung.
 The opening verse runs: